Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Conclusion

 \section{Conclusion}

-\omcr{We demonstrated that the claims made by the \omtwo{Mess} paper about Ramulator~2.0~\cite{ramulator2} and DAMOV~\cite{damov} are incorrect and are due to \omtwo{simulator} configuration \omtwo{and simulator usage} errors made in the \omtwo{Mess} paper~\cite{mess} We open source all our code and results at \url{https://github.com/CMU-SAFARI/ramulator2/tree/mess}.} \omcr{We \omtwo{encourage} the authors of the \omtwo{Mess} paper and the \omtwo{computer architecture research} community to \omtwo{correct these} issues.
-More broadly, simulators should be configured, \omtwo{understood,} and used very carefully \omtwo{and rigorously,} especially before making claims about them being wrong. \omtwo{The open source spirit also suggests that the authors of freely available simulators are properly contacted (especially before publishing) to ensure these simulators are used with correct configurations and as intended.} Our results also open up questions about the integrity of the review and artifact evaluation processes.}
+\omcr{We demonstrated that the claims made by the \omtwo{Mess} paper about Ramulator~2.0~\cite{ramulator2} and DAMOV~\cite{damov} are incorrect and are due to \omtwo{simulator} configuration \omtwo{and simulator usage} errors made in the \omtwo{Mess} paper~\cite{mess}.} \shepherd{We strongly encourage the computer architecture community to consider our corrections to the Ramulator 2.0 and DAMOV results of the Mess paper~\cite{mess} to prevent the propagation of inaccurate and misleading results and to maintain the reliability of the scientific record.} \scomment{17}{} More broadly, simulators should be configured, \omtwo{understood,} and used very carefully \omtwo{and rigorously,} especially before making claims about them being wrong. \omtwo{The open source spirit also suggests that the authors of freely available simulators are properly contacted to ensure these simulators are used with correct configurations and as intended, especially before publishing strong and incorrect claims about such simulators.} \shepherd{Our investigation also aims to {stimulate discussion} on artifact evaluation practices and on mechanisms for correcting results and artifacts after publication.} \scomment{18}{}\rcomment{CQ2} \nbcr{2}{To facilitate transparency and reproducibility, we open source all our code and results at \githubLink{}.}